 Structure your AdWords account so you have a large number of very targeted ad groups.
 Don’t be afraid to use single-keyword ad groups for high traffic keywords.

-Tip #3: Chose highly relevant landing pages
+Tip #3: Choose highly relevant landing pages

 Put some thought into which landing page you point traffic towards for the best user experience and the shortest conversion path.
-If you are selling electronics, for example, send users searching for a HP laptop to the HP laptop page rather than the homepage.
+If you are selling electronics, for example, send users searching for an HP laptop to the HP laptop page rather than the homepage.

 Tip #4: Ad extensions

-For those of you who are unfamiliar, ad extensions are additional pieces of information about your business; phone numbers, links to specific pages, USP call-outs..
+For those of you who are unfamiliar, ad extensions are additional pieces of information about your business; phone numbers, links to specific pages, USP call-outs.
 Do not forget to utilise as many ad extensions as physically possible!
 Not only does Google focus on ads when calculating quality score, but they also take extensions into consideration!
-Use call-outs to highlight USP’s, site links to direct users to useful pages and review extensions to show off all the fantastic recommendations you have.
+Use call-outs to highlight USPs, site links to direct users to useful pages and review extensions to show off all the fantastic recommendations you have.

 Tip #5: OPTIMISE OPTIMISE OPTIMISE

 Remember to continually review and refresh your ad copy!
 Testing different versions of ads can give insight into what drives the best click-through rate, and which ad copy achieves the highest quality score.
-Best practice would be to keep testing the top performing ads, and remove and replace ads which are under-performing.
+Best practice would be to keep testing the top-performing ads and remove and replace ads which are under-performing.
 Using this method, you should see constant improvements in ad performance over time.

 To take away

-Google’s improved visibility on historical quality score and it’s 3 components helps advertisers to quantify their findings from optimisations to see the impact their changes are really having on their keywords.
+Google’s improved visibility on historical quality score and its 3 components helps advertisers to quantify their findings from optimisations to see the impact their changes are really having on their keywords.
 Nifty optimisations and some clever AB testing using the 5 top tips above will have you celebrating your 10/10 quality score in no time!